 Along with other elements of the creative industries, art and design are forecast have increased social and economic importance both locally and abroad in the coming years.
 Broadly covering the visual arts, graphic and visual design, digital design, and formgiving design (clothing, furniture, interior, etc.), the course facilitates students to gain knowledge about the art and design industries' actors, structures, processes, metrics of value, economic and cultural policy conditions, and range of visual expressions.
-Students develop skills in art and design related communication/marketing and how to adapt traditional project management tools for working with artists and designers.
+Students develop skills in art and design related communication/marketing, industry-specific analytics, and how to adapt traditional project management tools for working with artists and designers.

 - What is art and design and what (if anything) separates them?